 So What Is The Impact Of TV On Children?

 This issue has been debated in the literature for many years.
-Unfortunately, the debate is one that seems to have, as is often the case, created more confusion than is necessary.
+Unfortunately, the debate seems to have, as is often the case, created more confusion than is necessary.

-The results of such repeated exposure is that children appear to become less sensitive to others being hurt, and less humane to the suffering of other humans and animals.
+The result of such repeated exposure is that children appear to become less sensitive to others being hurt, and less humane to the suffering of other humans and animals.

 Secondly, children are often more fearful of the world around them, as they are constantly exposed to battles and to a sense that it is good versus evil.
 There is no sense of nurturing and creating a sense of well-being and safety.